 1954 - The "A Star is Born" premiere.
 Thanks to Ken McIntyre for posting the photo on the Facebook page Photos of Los Angeles.

 1954 - A photo by Loomis Dean of Life at the premiere of "A Star is Born."
 It's on the site of Getty Images.
-Thanks to Ken McIntyre for locating this version of the photo for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating this version of the photo for a post on the Photos of Los Angeles private Facebook group.

 See the Historic L.A.
 Theatres In Movies post about "A Star Is Born" for shots of the Chinese and Shrine Auditorium from the film.
 Also see the post for the 2015 film "Life," about a Life magazine photographer.
 The 1954 "A Star Is Born" premiere at the Pantages was re-created for the film.

-1954 - A terrific Christmas view of the Pantages from the Richard Wojcik collection on the Facebook page for the non-public group Mid Century Modern Los Angeles.
+1954 - A terrific Christmas view of the Pantages from the Richard Wojcik collection.
+It was a post on the private Facebook group Mid Century Modern Los Angeles.

 Pages about the Pantages Theatre: